parsaeisa/Notes/Software engineering/work culture.md

 - Who are consumers ? which teams are using our team's package ?
 Who is calling our endpoints?
 - What was the side effects of each action ? (you can predict the future side effects)
 - Trend problems and their solutions
+- You should know the rules defined by each team.
+Teams such as DBA, cloud, the teams that you have dependency on.

 With keeping the tracks of projects, you can easily find **similar problems** while working on a solution.

 > Always check your email and important group chats.

 > Don't do anything in sessions.
 Just listen.
 Writing a document for sessions is helpful.

-You should know the side-effects and consequences of any action.
-You can start from knowing side-effects of your own actions.

 ## Mindset
 ### About yourself